-Please send applications to the Office Manager Rachel Bousfield, via e-mail: admin@applebyprimary.cumbria.sch.uk
+Please send applications for all positions to the Office Manager, Rachel Bousfield, via e-mail: admin@applebyprimary.cumbria.sch.uk.

 MIDDAY SUPERVISORS

-The governors at Appleby Primary School would like to appoint 2 midday supervisors to support children during lunchtimes to start as soon as possible.
+The governors at Appleby Primary School would like to appoint 3 midday supervisors to support children during lunchtimes to start as soon as possible.
+One post is 4 hours 40 minutes per week, the other 2 posts are 5 hours 50 minutes per week.

-The post will be PCD 3 £20812 pro rata per annum (includes the UK living wage top up equating to £10.90 per hour)
+The posts will be PCD 3 £23151 pro rata per annum (includes the UK living wage top up equating to £12.00 per hour)

-The successful candidate will support children in the canteen during lunchtimes, helping with cutting up food, clearing tables etc as well as monitoring the outdoor areas.
+The successful candidates will support children in the canteen during lunchtimes, helping with cutting up food, clearing tables etc as well as monitoring the outdoor areas.

 All posts involving direct contact with children are exempt from the Rehabilitation of Offenders Act (ROA) 1974 and the successful applicant will be required to hold or undergo a suitable enhanced Disclosure and Barring Service disclosure.
 However, amendments to the ROA 1974 (Exceptions Order 1975 (2013 & 2020)) provide that certain spent convictions and cautions are 'protected'.
 These are not subject to disclosure to employers and cannot be considered.
 Guidance and criteria on the filtering of these cautions and convictions can be found on the Ministry of Justice website or see here.